Gravitational waves from cosmic strings for pedestrians: Total spectrum

 \subsection{Full spectrum}

 We finally turn to a presentation of the complete spectra that can be obtained by combining the above results.
 A comprehensive summary of these can be found in Section \ref{sec:Summary_of_Formulae}.
 In Fig.~\ref{fig:Full_Total}, we present the four qualitatively different cases for a fixed effective number of relativistic DOFs, each covered by one benchmark scenario.
 In Fig.~\ref{fig:Full_Total_1}, none of the three contributions has a maximum frequency, in Fig.~\ref{fig:Full_Total_2}, the MM contribution has.
 Since the MM spectrum is subleading to the two other contributions, there is no visible qualitative difference though.
 In Fig.~\ref{fig:Full_Total_3}, both the MM and the RR spectrum have a maximum frequency, which implies that there is no plateau region and the overall spectrum is, apart from very low frequencies, the dominant one.
-Finally, in Fig.~\ref{fig:Full_Total_4}, all three contributions have a maximum frequency.
-For Figs.~\ref{fig:Full_Total_1} and \ref{fig:Full_Total_2} in which the spectrum contains a plateau region, variations in the effective number of relativistic DOFs during radiation domination will be important.
+Finally, in Fig.~\ref{fig:Full_Total_4}, all three contributions have a maximum frequency. {Therefore, this is a GWB spectrum from low-scale strings, as discussed in \cite{Schmitz_2024}, and we can clearly identify the characteristic oscillatory feature in the spectral index $n_t$ of the numerical spectrum.
+Our analytical description does not capture the oscillatory feature, but it does reproduce the general shape of the spectrum.
+This is visible as subtle oscillations in $\delta_\Omega$.} For Figs.~\ref{fig:Full_Total_1} and \ref{fig:Full_Total_2} in which the spectrum contains a plateau region, variations in the effective number of relativistic DOFs during radiation domination will be important.
 In Fig.~\ref{fig:Full_Total_Varying}, we show the full spectra taking this effect into account.
 We want to emphasize that our analytical expressions, even taking merely $m=1$, deviate by less than $\sim 25\%$ from the fully numerical spectrum (except upon approaching the minimum or maximum frequencies).
 Moreover, we are able to analytically describe for the first time the spectrum for the low-scale case, i.e., for low string tensions and late initial times as given, e.g., in Fig.~\ref{fig:Full_Total_4}.

 The provided expressions for the SGWB yield an excellent substitute for the otherwise time-consuming computation necessary to numerically calculate the spectrum.
 This makes our results very useful for data analyses in current and future experiments.
 In Fig.~\ref{fig:Experiments}, we illustrate this by plotting different spectra (accounting for changes in DOFs) on top of the power-law integrated sensitivity curves for PTAs, ground-based, and space-borne interferometers.